romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

   queryOneWithWhereMethods: {
     async updateTags(
       q,
-      // first argument is a queryable instance of the tag
-      tag: typeof db.tag,
       // tags which article is connected to at the moment
       currentTags: { id: number; name: string }[],
       // tag names from user parameters to use for the article